-3. LDC Section 4.2.31.B.(3) provides Owners of parcels within the PUD may subsequently request the authorization of additional special uses following approval of the PUD by undertaking the SUP application process for the proposed additional use without applying for an amendment to the PUD.
+3. LDC Section 4.2.31.B.(3) provides owners of parcels within the PUD may subsequently request additional special uses following approval of the PUD by undertaking the SUP application process for the proposed additional use without applying for an amendment to the PUD.

-Analysis: Staff finds this is the initial PUD request and, therefore, this section is not applicable.
+Analysis: Staff finds this is a modification of an existing PUD request and, therefore, this section is not applicable.